MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab09_Ingest_to_FHIR.md

 ## Exercise 1: Download Sample Data

-1. [] Start by downloading these two .zip files to your desktop (Open the following URLs in new tabs.
+1. [] Start by downloading these two .zip files to the VM desktop (Open the following URLs in new tabs.
 You will see a download button on the right).

 - **good_bundles.zip** at +++https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-03%20-%20Ingest%20to%20FHIR/samples/good_bundles.zip+++
 - **bad_bundles.zip** at +++https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-03%20-%20Ingest%20to%20FHIR/samples/bad_bundles.zip+++